system76/docs/content/use-amd-fsr.md

 * Enable the "Enable AMD FidelityFX Super Resolution (FSR)" toggle in the options below.

 Then follow the "Setup your In-game Resolution" steps above, and enjoy FSR via Lutris!

+### Bottles

+Bottles from version 2021.10.14 also includes a toggle for AMD FSR in the preferences of each bottle.

+* Go to the bottle preferences
+* Enable the "Enable FSR" toggle in the "Graphics" section and choose the quality level

+Then follow the "Setup your In-game Resolution" steps above, and enjoy FSR!